 To determine whether workers have worked enough to receive benefits, and to calculate the amounts they should receive, the SSA converts their earnings into work credits.
 Depending on yearly income, a worker can earn up to four credits per year.
 The amount required to earn one Social Security work credit (one quarter of coverage, or QC) changes every year.
 In 2012, a worker earned one work credit for every $1,130 of wages or self-employment income.
 When the worker earned $4,520, they reached the four credit maximum and were capped for the year.
 The formula for this number is complicated, but it is recalibrated annually and never decreases.

 Have you been denied Social Security Disability benefits?

 Contact our lawyers for a free case evaluation

 Social Security is meant to be a form of protection for Florida’s working parents and their families.
-If a parent dies, their children may be entitled to receive SSI benefits to compensate for the financial loss.
+If a parent dies, their children may be entitled to receive benefits to compensate for the financial loss.

-A child may be eligible for SSI Disability insurance if:
+Children may be eligible for SSI Disability insurance if:

 The following are the main reasons SSD applicants are initially denied: